Healthy Body & Mind

 In a Mood

 Who doesn’t want to spend their days smiling?
-Feeling good and laughing with friends?
+Feeling good and connecting with friends?
 When it comes to your emotions and social life, alcohol can change the game—not in a good way.
 In fact, people who drink are more likely to struggle with anxiety and depression.

 Living with social anxiety?
 That can make the risk of developing an alcohol use disorder—sometimes called a “drinking problem” or substance use disorder—four times more likely.